FANUC Standard Interface Commands

 CALL MSR_VIEW_WP(1, 2, 53)

-The above example indicates that when the robot is not performing measurement, the part SN stored in string register 2 (with part ID 1) is sent to Mech-Metrics, the main interface of Mech-Metrics is switched to the data view of this part, and the status code is saved in numeric register R[53].
+In this example, when no measurement is in progress, the robot sends the part SN stored in string register 2 to Mech-Metrics (with part ID 1), switches the main interface to the corresponding part view, and stores the status code in numeric register R[53].

 Calibration

-This command is used for hand-eye calibration.
+This command is used for hand-eye calibration (extrinsic calibration).
 This command needs to be used in conjunction with the 3D Camera Calibration tool in the Camera menu bar of Mech-MSR.

 Calling Sequence